priyanshugandhi/ChatBot/README.md

-# ChatBot
+# Machine-Learning Based "ChatBot"

 ChatBot is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
-The language independent design of ChatBot allows it to be trained to speak any language.
+The language independent design of ChatBot allows it to be trained to speak any language. so it is user-friendly.

 An example of typical input would be something like this: